 Incredibly we are all 99.9% genetically identical, it is that final 0.1% that makes us unique, from our eye and hair colour, to our height, to how susceptible we are to illnesses.

 Studies have been ongoing for a number of years now that have sought to understand how our genetics impact, and are in-turn impacted, by the foods we eat, the environment we live in, and what that might mean for our overall health and life-span.

 Nutrigenetics emerged as a field of study, separate to nutrigenomics, which seeks to uncover and understand the interaction between diet and genes, with the ultimate goal being able to optimise health through personalised nutrition.

 Why would I want to personalise my diet?

 The influence of nutrients on the genome is now well documented, and it is understood that some genes have a more heightened sensitivity to nutrients than others.

 Several genes that are associated with Coronary Heart Disease (CHD) have been shown to be susceptible to dietary intervention - that is to say, personalising your nutrition to your genes is more likely than not to reduce your chances of contracting CHD.
 In addition to CHD, you can also reduce your chances of getting diabetes, and coeliac disease.

 How will a personalised nutrition shake help me get fitter?

-Aside from the overall health benefits of personalising your diet; a tailored diet has been shown in studies to help you lose weight more quickly compared to traditional methods of weight loss.
+Aside from the overall health benefits of personalising your diet; studies have shown that a tailored diet can help you lose weight quicker in comparison to traditional methods of weight loss.

-If you are on a diet that is boosting your fat-loss and giving you the vitamins your body craves at a genetic level, you will get more lean, get stronger, feel happier, and improve your performances in the gym or on the track, or at Parkrun.
+If you are consuming a diet that is boosting your fat-loss and giving you the vitamins your body craves at a genetic level, you will get leaner, stronger, feel happier, and improve your performance at the gym, on the track or at Parkrun.